home-assistant/home-assistant.io/source/_integrations/withings.markdown

 ## Data updates

 The integration will automatically detect if you can use webhooks.
 This will enable the integration only to update when there is new data.
-The bed activity event will only work if the integration can establish webhooks with Withings.
+The binary sensor for sleep will only work if the integration can establish webhooks with Withings.